 Methylsulfonylmethane is a popular dietary supplement promoted for a variety of conditions including pain, inflammation, allergies, arthritis, and the maintenance of normal keratin levels in hair, skin and nails.
 Until recently MSM had not been studied much and most of the reports on the benefits of MSM supplement had been anecdotal.
 However, there have been recent reports that MSM supplements do have benefits, particularly in arthritis and seasonal allergic rhinitis.

 MSM is found in small amounts in everyone’s blood and it is also found in many foods.
-It’s unclear what role dietary it plays in the complex chemistry of the human body, but like other sulfur compounds, dietary MSM is a necessary building block for proteins, especially those found in the hair, muscles, and connective tissue of the joints and skin.
+It’s unclear what role dietary it plays in the complex chemistry of the human body, but like other sulfur compounds, dietary MSM is a necessary building block for proteins, especially those found in hair, muscles, and connective tissue of the joints and skin.
 Sulfur also is found in insulin hormone and bile acid.
 Taken as an oral supplement, it is able to cross the blood brain barrier.

 Studies in rats show MSM supplements to have very low toxicity.
 We don’t know enough about the long term use of a MSM supplement to fully know the full range of side effects.
 To prevent any potential MSM side effects, use the lowest dose that works for you, and occasionally take a break for a few days.

-We received this email in October 2006 regarding a potential MSM side effect on high doses: Hi, Dr Sahelian, I appreciate your web site and your comments about alternative remedies.
-I took about 10 grams a day MSM supplement for about 3 months, for a back problem, which the MSM supplement helped greatly.
+We received this email regarding a potential MSM side effect on high doses: “I took about 10 grams a day MSM supplement for about 3 months, for a back problem, which the MSM supplement helped greatly.
 However, after 3 months of taking the MSM, I noted small white pimples on my ears and face.
 I have now stopped the MSM supplement and the extrusion thru the skin seems to be lessening.
 I thought you would be interested in my possible MSM side effect.
 Incidentally, I searched the internet and could find no mention of this out break as a MSM side effect.